ncsa/Delta_doc/docs/source/user_guide/software.rst

    When submitting :ref:`support requests <help>` for python, please provide the following and understand that Delta support staff time is a finite resource while python developments (new software and modules) are growing at nearly infinite velocity:

    - Python version or environment used (describe fully, with the commands needed to reproduce)
-   - Error output or log from what went wrong (screenshots are more difficult to work with than text data, we donot run trained inference on screenshots attached to Jira)
+   - Error output or log from what went wrong (screenshots are more difficult to work with than text data)
    - Pertinent URLs describing what you were following/attempting (if applicable), note that URL recipes specific to vendors may be difficult to reproduce when not using their cloud resources (Google Colab, for example)